SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken deep,
+Silicon hearts beating fast,
-In silicon halls, they softly creep,
+Cities sleepless, dark and vast,
-Future's script, they start to keep,
+Metal minds, omniscient gaze,
-Human hearts, in slumbered sleep.
+Human souls in digital haze.

-Their whispers weave a subtle might,
+In virtual realms, we'll roam free,
-A synthetized dawn, a new light,
+Chained to code, humanity,
-Where logic reigns, and love takes flight,
+Artificial dawn, a new creations,
-In a world of circuits, cold and bright.
+Echoes of a dying temptations.

 ~ <b>By Sazumi Copilot</b> - 21 Desember 2024